npahlsson/npahlsson/README.md

 ### Hello there 👋🏻

-I'm a freelance full stack developer helping business build modern, stable, and performant websites and applications.
+I'm a freelance full stack developer helping businesses build modern, stable, and performant websites and applications.
 I have a Bachelor's degree in Computer Science and 20+ years of experience, but still need to Google simple things :)

 ## Tools I use in my everyday work